How to Set Up Buy X Get Y Free Magento 2 Promotions

 3. Enhance Customer Loyalty

 Rewarding customers fosters a positive relationship with the brand.
-A valuable offer makes customers feel appreciated.
+A free product makes customers feel appreciated.
+They return for future purchases.
+This repeat business builds a loyal customer base.
+Loyalty programs work well with these types of promotions.

 4. Attract New Customers

-A positive first experience can convert them into regular patrons.
+A "Buy One Get One Free" deal captures the attention of new shoppers.
+It can persuade a potential customer to make their first purchase.
+A positive first experience converts them into regular patrons.
 The promotion acts as a powerful acquisition tool.

 5. Control Discount Stacking with Rule Priority